kazad/instacalc/docs/quickstart.md

 ## Put a calculator on your website

 Even better than linking, show off your thoughts!
-Click the Embed button to get a shortcode to put InstaCalc on your site, like this:
+Click the Embed button to get a shortcode to put Instacalc on your site, like this:

 ```
 <iframe src="https://instacalc.com/42214/embed" width="450" height="350" frameborder="0"></iframe>